ElisFilipsson/Calculator/README.md

+The calculator is programmed in native JavaScript.
+The design is mostly done with CSS.
 This was a project for the course JavaScript at KYH in the class MWD15 authored by Sandra Filipsson.